rufiksmurfik/rufiksmurfik/README.md

 - 👋 Hi, I’m @rufiksmurfik
 - 👀 I’m interested in programming and gaming
 - 🌱 I’m currently learning python and html
-- 💞️ I’m looking to collaborate on my brother
 - 📫 How to reach me @ivangenius - telegram

 <!---